-The Council holds a £30.000m pooled investment in 3 separate property funds and as a result of the change in accounting standards in 2018/19, under IFRS 9 the MHCLG have agreed a temporary override to allow Local Authorities time to adjust their portfolio of all pooled investments.
-The statutory override is in place until March 2025.
+The Council holds a £26.494m pooled investment in 3 separate property funds and as a result of the change in accounting standards in 2018/19, under IFRS 9 the MHCLG had agreed a temporary override to allow Local Authorities time to adjust their portfolio of all pooled investments.
+This statutory override is in place until March 2025.
+The ststutory override has not been applied to the UBS Triton pooled investment of £6.494m.